amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 * typographic niceties
 *

 Even greater improvement can be found along each of these dimensions (especially consistent terminology) if the scientist in question were to build custom extensions to proselint for their field/subfield/topic/&c..
-However, even out-of-the-box proselint can be incredibly useful as demonstrated by the following graph of the errors identified by proselint in this year's scipy submissions from initial to final submission dates [insert graph of the number of errors identified by proselint over time across all of the papers submitted to scipy 2016].
+However, even out-of-the-box proselint can be useful, as demonstrated by the following graph of the errors identified by proselint in this year's scipy submissions from initial to final submission dates [insert graph of the number of errors identified by proselint over time across all of the papers submitted to scipy 2016].

 As a tool for language science
 ------------------------------

-In the course of developing the tool, we have identified features implicit to the problem of error-detection and correction in general, as well as language linting specifically.
+In the course of developing the tool, we have identified several features implicit to the problem of error-detection and correction in general, as well as language linting specifically.

 Additionally, the normative content inherent in proselint right now is unnecessary.
 We could use this merely to detect whether people use various words.
 By doing that proselint  acts as a stylometric feature extractor unlike any other.
 This opens the door to a variety of possibilities for future applications and generalisations of this kind of a platform.